Lunch Box Comparison Chart: How 6 Popular Boxes Stack Up

 A few more notes:

-Ice packs: With the exception of the Yubo, none of these boxes or their bags comes with an ice pack.
+Ice packs: None of these boxes or their bags comes with an ice pack.
 I highly recommend that you invest in several ice packs to place inside your lunch bag, along with the lunch box to keep the food at a safe temperature until you or your child sits down to eat.

 Did I miss something?
 Do you have a question about these boxes that I didn’t answer?
 Please leave it in the comments below and I’ll do my best to find the answer.